Skip to main content

 The Commons' Speaker and Black Rod then lead MPs in procession to the House of Lords.
 Tradition has it that MPs amble to the Lords noisily, to show their independence.

-MPs crowd into the space between the doors and the bar of the chamber to hear the Speech from the throne, which is delivered in neutral tones by the Sovereign and received in silence by the assembly.
+MPs crowd into the space between the doors and the bar of the chamber to hear the Speech from the Throne, which is delivered in a neutral tone by the King and received in silence by the assembly.

-After the speech, the Sovereign returns by coach to Buckingham Palace.
-Her exit is heralded by military trumpeters, and the royal standard is replaced by the union flag.
+After the speech, the King returns by coach to Buckingham Palace.
+His exit is heralded by military trumpeters, and the royal standard is replaced by the union flag.